Customer Support Team Expanding

 Create a better work environment for your team, especially in a high-stress position that handles customers directly and on a daily basis.

-The Founder of Customer Centric Support, Nate Brown, suggests instilling mindfulness in your support team.
+, suggests instilling mindfulness in your support team.
 Customer service proves time and time again to be a daunting position to take on.
 However, with the proper tools utilized during training, and then continued into employment, you will be able to decrease stress in the workplace and increase your support team’s focus and productivity.
 Not only will this result in higher employee retention, but in customer retention, as well.

 Efficiency while ensuring a positive customer service experience should be the goal of any support team.